edsu/metaweb/README.md

 [![build-status](https://travis-ci.org/edsu/metaweb.svg?branch=master)](https://travis-ci.org/edsu/metaweb)

-metaweb will extract metadata from web pages.
-It attempts to extract common metadata from standard HTML, Twitter Cards and Facebook's Open Graph Protocol.
+*metaweb* will extract metadata for a web page.
+Only metadata for the webpage itself is extracted, not metadata for items within the page itself. *metaweb* attempts to extract common metadata from standard HTML, Twitter Cards and Facebook's [Open Graph Protocol](http://opengraphprotocol.org/).
+It is not meant to be perfect, or adhere to any particular overarching standard, but just to be useful.
+If you've got ideas of things to add please an [issue]() with your idea.

 ## Install